 Mitigating the risk of using a high interaction honeypot is easiest when you choose a security solution that uses honeypot technology as one branch of an in-depth solution.
 Micro-segmentation technology is a powerful way to segment your live environment from your honeypot decoy, ensuring that attackers cannot make lateral moves to sensitive data.
 With the information you glean from an isolated attacker, you can enforce and strengthen your policy creation to double down on your security overall.

-Sweeter than Honey
+Actionable Information is Sweeter than Honey